tohirRaihan/DSA-with-Java/data_structures/nonlinear_data_structures/tree/Tree.md

 | Search for a node         | `O(n)`          | `O(n)`           |
 | Traverse Binary Tree      | `O(n)`          | `O(n)`           |
 | Delete Entire Binary Tree | `O(1)`          | `O(1)`           |
+---

+### What is a Binary Search Tree?
+- In the left subtree the value of a node is less than or equal to its parent node's value
+- In the right subtree the value of a node is greater than its parent node's value

+### Why Binary Search Tree?
+- It performs faster than Binary Tree when inserting and deleting nodes